Isadare-Oreoluwa/Excel-projects/README.md

 ## Getting Started

-1. **Viewing the Projects:**
+- **Viewing the Projects:**
   - Browse the repository to explore different Excel files and analyses.
   - Click on individual files to view them directly on GitHub or download them for offline use.

-## Contributing

-This repository is intended for showcasing my work and is not open for contributions.
-If you have any questions or feedback, please reach out via the contact information below.

 ## Contact

-For any questions or inquiries, please reach out to me on [my mail](mailto:isadare.ore@gmail.com).
+For any questions or inquiries, please reach out to me via [email](mailto:isadare.ore@gmail.com).